The Tapanuli Orangutan, A Humpback Shrimp, And A Hitchhiking Beetle Are Among The Top 10 New Species Of 2018

 Just like its cousins, the humpback mini-shrimp, which is only two inches (50 mm) long, shares all the best qualities of the Epimeria genus, which include mesmerizing colors and a fantastic diversity of morphological features, such as awe-inspiring spines and glorious crested adornments that make these arthropods look like mythological dragons.

-Native of Costa Rica, this minuscule 15-millimiter-long beetle takes up residence in a good neighborhood with great public transport, so to speak.
+Native to Costa Rica, this minuscule 15-millimeter-long beetle takes up residence in a good neighborhood with great public transport, so to speak.
 The beetle always settles near a colony of nomadic army ants and hitches a ride on the abdomen of a worker ant each time it needs to get around.

 Because the beetle is virtually the same color and size as its host’s abdomen, no one even notices it’s there each time the colony packs up and moves to a new location.
 This is why ESF has dubbed N. kronaueri the “camouflaged hitchhiker.”